practicingruby/practicing-ruby-paid/posts/v5/010-prototypes.md

+*This article was contributed by Avdi Grimm.
+ONE OR TWO MORE SENTENCES HERE*

 When you think of the term *object-oriented programming*, one of the first associated words that springs to mind is probably *classes*.
 For most of its history, the OOP paradigm has been almost inextricably